MEDSCI 204 : Pharmacology and Toxicology

 Student Disability Services also provides support for students with a wide range of impairments, both visible and invisible, to succeed and excel at the University.
 For more information and contact details, please visit the Student Disability Services’ website http://disability.auckland.ac.nz

-Students are requested to contact coordinators early in the term if they will qualify for and will request conditions like extra time, a computer, reader-writer for test(s).
+Students are requested to contact staff prior to the workshops if they require extra support for the small group work and participation.
+SDS will communicate students' needs like extra time, a computer, reader-writer for test(s).
+Students are requested to contact SDS early in the semester.
 Available rooms and staff are limited and it may not be possible to accommodate requests made within a two weeks of the test.

 Special Circumstances